uswds/uswds-site/pages/documentation/migration-V3.md

       <li>Check the affected part of your site if you get a match.</li>
     </ul>
     <p>
-      <strong>[SETTINGS] We updated three settings defaults.</strong> If you use any of these settings in your code, the output will change:
+      <strong><span class="usa-tag bg-accent-warm-darker">Settings</span> We updated three settings defaults.</strong> If you use any of these settings in your code, the output will change:
     </p>
     <ul>
       <li>